Topological decoding of grid cell activity via path lifting to covering spaces: Results

 \subsection{An internal representation of space can be constructed from grid cell activity}

 We present a novel algorithm that reconstructs movement trajectories from grid cell activity (Fig.~\ref{fig:pipeline}).
 The method proceeds in two stages.
 First, using persistent cohomology and toroidal coordinates, we assign toroidal coordinates to each population vector.
 This constructs a path on the grid cell torus as the subject moves (Fig.~\ref{fig:pipeline}A-D).
-Second, we ``lift" this path on the torus to the plane, thereby reconstructing the subject's movement in physical space(Fig.~\ref{fig:pipeline}E).
+Second, we ``lift" this path on the torus to the plane, thereby reconstructing the subject's movement in physical space (Fig.~\ref{fig:pipeline}E).

-\subsection{From grid cell activity to path on a torus}
+\subsubsection{From grid cell activity to path on a torus}

-The input is grid cell activity from a subject navigating a spatial environment, represented as a $N \times T$ matrix $M$, where $N$ is the number of grid cells and $T$ is the number of time bins.
-The $(i,j)^{\text{th}}$ entry represents the activity of neuron $i$ and time bin $j$\footnote{The entries of the matrix can be binary, with $M(i,j)=1$ indicating that neuron $i$ fired at time bin $j$ and $M(i,j)=0$ representing that the neuron $i$ did not fire at time bin $j$, or non-negative real numbers, with $M(i,j)$ representing the firing rate of neuron $i$ at time bin $j$.}.
-Each column of $M$ corresponds to the population vector $P(t)$ at time $t$.
-Although these vectors live in $N$-dimensions, the collection $ \{ P(t) \}_{t=0}^{T}$ reside on a low-dimensional manifold called a torus \cite{gardner_toroidal_2022}.
-Persistent (co)homology, confirms that this low-dimensional manifold has the homology of a torus: one connected component, two 1-dimensional cycles, and one 2-dimensional void (see Fig.~\ref{fig:pipeline}B).
+The input is grid cell activity from a subject navigating a spatial environment, represented as a $G \times T$ matrix $A$, where $G$ is the number of grid cells and $T$ is the number of time bins \footnote{In general, $T$ represents the number of time bins.
+In some cases, as in the one-dimensional experimental data from \cite{wen2024one} analyzed in this paper, grid cell activity is presented over spatial bins, in which case $T$ represents the number of spatial bins.}.
+The $(i,j)^{\text{th}}$ entry represents the activity of neuron $i$ at time bin $j$\footnote{The entries of the matrix can be binary, with $A(i,j)=1$ indicating that neuron $i$ fired at time bin $j$ and $A(i,j)=0$ representing that neuron $i$ did not fire at time bin $j$, or non-negative real numbers, with $A(i,j)$ representing the activity level of neuron $i$ at time bin $j$.
+In this work, the entries represent activity values. }.
+Each column of $A$ corresponds to the population vector $P(t)$ at time $t$.
+Although these vectors live in $G$-dimensions, the collection $ \{ P(t) \}_{t=0}^{T-1}$ resides on a low-dimensional manifold called a torus \cite{gardner_toroidal_2022}.
+To confirm this, we construct a Vietoris-Rips filtration, which is a nested sequence of simplicial complexes built by connecting population vectors whose dissimilarity falls below an increasing threshold (see \textit{Materials and Methods}).
+Persistent (co)homology, computed on this filtration, confirms that this low-dimensional manifold has the homology of a torus: one connected component, two 1-dimensional cycles, and one 2-dimensional void (see Fig.~\ref{fig:pipeline}B).
 We refer to this manifold as the \emph{grid cell torus}.